 David M. Notrica, MDPediatric Surgeon

 Dr. David Notrica is a native of Atlanta, Georgia.
 He graduated Cum Laude from Duke University in 1988 and Emory University School of Medicine in 1992 where he was class president and a member of the Alpha Omega Alpha National Medical Honor Society.
-He completed his general surgery residency training at Emory University Affiliated Hospitals in 1997 and his Pediatric Surgery Fellowship training at Baylor College of Medicine/Texas Children’s Hospital in Houston in 1999.
+He completed his general surgery residency training at Emory University Affiliated Hospitals in 1997 and his Pediatric Surgery Fellowship training at Texas Children’s Hospital/Baylor in Houston in 1999.

 Dr. Notrica developed and continues to direct the Level 1 Trauma Center for Phoenix Children’s Hospital.
 This program is the only ACS-Verified Level 1 Pediatric Trauma Center in the state of Arizona.
-Additionally, he is co-director of the joint chest wall program with Phoenix Children’s Hospital and Mayo Clinic Arizona.
+Additionally, he is co-founder and co-director of the Chest Wall Program with Phoenix Children’s Hospital and Mayo Clinic Arizona.

 Dr. Notrica lives in Phoenix with his wife, Michelle, and son, Michael.
 In his spare time he enjoys hiking, fly-fishing, and running.
 His special interests are in Biliary Atresia, Diaphragm Pacers, Inflammatory Bowel Disease, and Pectus Excavatum repair.

 Emory University School of Medicine, Atlanta, GA.

 Pediatric Surgery Fellowship: